Find Affordable College Courses

 Read full report on Ecology, Evolution & Systematics Biology at University of Connecticut

 Western Connecticut State University ranked #9 on this year’s Most Popular Ecology & Systematics Biology Master’s Degree Schools in the New England Region list.
-Located in the city of Danbury, WestConn is a public college with a small student population.
+Located in the small city of Danbury, WestConn is a public college with a small student population.

 Women make up 67% of the ecology majors at the school.